This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 GROUP BY EmpName;

-You can see the result of two employees with total working hour by each department.
+You can see the result of two employees with a total working hour for an each department.

-The first step is inner query, in which we have selected employee working hour base on department category.
+The first phase is an inner query, in which we selected employee working hour based on department category.

-The Second step is to select this data in the outer query and apply group by clause for SUM ().
+The second phase is for selecting this data in the outer query and applies group by clause for SUM ().